ExeterBScDTS/ECM2429-workshop-2-exercises/README.md

 ## Aims

-Learn how to ...
+Learn how to add database capabilities to Python programs.

-Mocking...
+Use *mocks* to simplify unit testing.

-Storing binary data (blobs)
+Store and retrieve binary data (blobs).

 ## Getting started